prisma-collective/docs/content/events/resilience.md

 - No separation of people and landscapes, interconnected
 - To get there we need to make decisions together
 	- Currently, if you try to talk to people they will shout at you
-	- Or they want to do it horizontally untli you exhaust yourself
+	- Or they want to do it horizontally until you exhaust yourself and reach consensus
+- These are key capabilities that municipalities don't currently have
+- So we need to